kriszyp/alkali/README.md

 name.valueOf() -> 'John Doe'
 v.lastName.put('Smith') // this will update "name" to have a value of "John Smith"
 ```
-The getter methods must be used with the `structured` property to initialize the getters.
+The getter methods must be used with the `structured` property to initialize the getters when used in a variable class.

 # Element Construction